arrutneo/SnapShot/README.md

 ### Getting Started

-Click the demo link or clone/download the repository on your local machine.
+Clone/download the repository on your local machine.
-Create a config.js file in api folder inside src folders.
-In config.js file write `export const apiKey = "YOUR_FLIKR_API_KEY";`
+Edit the config.js file in api folder inside src folders.
+In config.js file write your google maps API key `export const googleApiKey = "YOUR_GOOGLE_API_KEY";`

 ##### Install dependencies